-The sub-section on dressing for success on page 295 helps explain corporate etiquette.
+The sub-section on dressing for success helps explain corporate etiquette.
 Many young actuaries wonder why we dress in white shirts, ties, skirts, suits, and high heels.

 Question: Does the same logic apply to Mormon Missionaries and other groups who wear white shirts and ties?